-VISCOSE, LYOCELL AND MODAL Viscose, lyocell and modal are all manmade cellulosic fibres derived from wood pulp.
+VISCOSE, LYOCELL AND MODAL

+Viscose, lyocell and modal are all manmade cellulosic fibres derived from wood pulp.
 They produce soft, breathable, and compostable fabrics, much like cotton.
+"White Stuff are committed to using at least 90% certified sources by the end of 2024."
 As the sourcing of these fabrics can leave a significant environmental and social footprint, White Stuff are committed to using at least 90% certified sources by the end of 2024 (rising to 100% by the end of 2025).
-"WHITE STUFF ARE COMMITTED TO USING AT LEAST 90% CERTIFIED SOURCES RY THE END OF 2024."
 Certified viscose, lyocell and modal comes from environmentally responsible and controlled forests via a fully traceable manufacturing process.
 Certified producers preserve biodiversity, while supporting critical services to local communities.
 They also produce less carbon than conventional, uncertified sources.

-LENZINGTM ECOVEROTM VISCOSE LenzingTM EcoVeroTM Viscose is White Stuff's chosen certified source for viscose.
+LENZING[TM] ECOVERO[TM] VISCOSE LENZING[TM] ECOVERO[TM] viscose is White Stuff's chosen certified source for viscose.
 The fibres are made from wood, a natural and renewable raw material carefully sourced from responsibly managed forests.
 The wood taken from nature is purposefully balanced with forest growth rates, to ensure the continued availability of this valuable resource.
-LENZINGTM ECOVEROTM fibres are certified biodegradable in soil, freshwater and marine environments.
+66Viscose fibres generate up to 50% less emissions and use 50% less water compared to conventional fibres.27 LENZING[TM] ECOVERO[TM] fibres are certified biodegradable in soil, freshwater and marine environments.
 Additionally, they are certified for compostability under home and industrial conditions.
-Since LENZINGTM ECOVEROTM fibres can fully return to nature, they offer a viable alternative to synthetic fibres that can pose a risk of releasing microplastics into the environment when incorrectly disposed.
-"VISCOSE FIBRES GENERATE UP TO 50% LESS EMISSIONS, AND USE 50% LESS WATER.
-COMPARED TO CONVENTIONAL FIBRES."
-The wood used as raw material for all LENZINGTM ECOVEROTM fibres is sourced from controlled or certified origins meeting FSC® or PEFC standards\, following the stringent guidelines of the Lenzing Wood and Pulp Policy.
-For its highly responsible sourcing practices helping to protect ancient and endangered forests, Lenzing has been recognized as one of the best performing companies worldwide in Canopy's Hot Button Report in 2023. \LENZINGTM Viscose standard fibres are certified by TÜV Austria as biodegradable in soil, freshwater and marine environments, and compostable under home and industrial conditions. \Minimum of 90% reduction, rest via carbon compensation programs.

-\FSC® (FSC-C041246) or PEFC (PEFC/06-33-92) certification.
+Since LENZING[TM] ECOVERO[TM] fibres can fully return to nature, they offer a viable alternative to synthetic fibres that can pose a risk of releasing microplastics into the environment when incorrectly disposed.
+Viscose fibres generate up to 50% less emissions and use 50% less water compared to conventional fibres.
+The wood used as raw material for all LENZING[TM] ECOVERO[TM] fibres is sourced from controlled or certified origins meeting FSC® or PEFC standards^{}, following the stringent guidelines of the Lenzing Wood and Pulp Policy.
+For its highly responsible sourcing practices helping to protect ancient and endangered forests, Lenzing has been recognized as one of the best performing companies worldwide in Canopy's Hot Button Report in 2023.
+LENZINGTM Viscose standard fibres are certified by TÜV Austria as biodegradable in soil, freshwater and marine environments, and compostable under home and industrial conditions.
+Minimum of 90% reduction, rest via carbon compensation programs.
+FSC® (FSC-C041246) or PEFC (PEFC/06-33-92) certification.
+FSC® VISCOSE